-732 pages , Scarecrow Press , 2013-02-14 Environmental Science: Principles and Practices provides the scientific principles, concepts, applications, and methodologies required to understand the interrelationships of the natural world, identify and analyze environmental problems both natural and manmade, evaluate the relative risks associated with these problems, and exam...[Read More]
+732 pages , Scarecrow Press , 2013-02-14 The goal of Environmental Science: Principles and Practices provides the scientific principles, concepts, applications, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with the...[Read More]

 288 pages , Island Press , 2017-10-12 The near-unanimous consensus among climate scientists is that the massive burning of gas, oil, and coal is having cataclysmic impacts on our atmosphere and climate.
 These climate and environmental impacts are particularly magnified and debilitating for low-income communities and communities of color.
 Energy democracy tenders a respon...[Read More]